Why Play Bridge?

 Click on the above link for further information

-If you would like to become a CBAI-accredited bridge teacher, the next Teacher Training Seminar is planned for 18/19 May, at a venue to be confirmed, but which will be outside Dublin.
+If you would like to become a CBAI-accredited bridge teacher, the next Teacher Training Seminar is planned for 22/23 June, at the Limerick Bridge Centre.

 If you would like to register your interest for this or a future teacher training session, please contact Dermot at the CBAI (01-4929666), or email firstname.lastname@example.org for further details.